 Stress is a common part of everyone's life.
 We deal with most of our stressful experiences successfully.
 It's the small percentage that we have difficulty managing that causes problems.

 Because stress is a part of life, it makes sense to develop a variety of ways of handling it.
-There are many ways - the following are some basic, common sense methods:
+There are many ways - the following are some common methods:

 - Organize yourself.
-Take better control of the ways you're spending your time and energy.
+Take better control of the ways you're spending your time, energy and money.

 - Control what and who is surrounding you.
 Stay away from people who cause you to doubt your decisions.

 - Develop a supportive network of caring people around you.
 Feeling alone or apart from others builds stress.
 Being in touch and talking to others reduces it.
-Family, friends and self-help sponsors can help.
+Family, friends and mutual support group sponsors can help.

-- Build up your strength.
+- Build up your physical strength by moving your body with an activity like walking or swimming.
 If you're in good physical condition, you'll be better able to stand up against your stress.

 - Find ways to laugh each day.
 Laughter is one of the purest and most total releases of tension.

 - Learn to relax.
 Do something relaxing for 20 minutes each day.
+Examples of things you can do are read a book, learn to meditate or pray, soak in a bath, watch a sunset and notice the colours change.
 You will think more clearly and will be better prepared for decision-making.

 Managing Your Cravings

 When you quit using alcohol, drugs or gambling, you are likely to experience cravings.
 Cravings are a normal part of recovery.
 They will lessen over time.
 Cravings may be stronger in high-risk situations.
-An important part of relapse prevention is learning how to cope with these urges.
+An important part of recovery management is learning how to cope with these urges.

 One way to minimize these temptations is to focus on specific actions or thoughts in dealing with them.
 Examples of specific actions might include:

-- distracting yourself, do for a walk, work out, clean the house.
+- Distracting yourself, go for a walk, work out, clean the house.

 Examples of thoughts that might be helpful include:

-- thinking of the negative consequences of using/gambling (remembering how bad things were when you were using)
+- Thinking of the negative consequences of using/gambling. (remembering how bad things were when you were using/gambling)

 Because stress affects the whole person, good stress management skills allow you to manage all parts of your life.
-The following list is things you can do to help keep stress under control.
+The following is a list of things you can do to help keep stress under control.

 - Get Physical: Build up your strength and stamina.